 - Make your own salves.
 Like this one and store them in glass or metal.

 - Find natural remedies for common, everyday ailments like colds.
 They’re usually more effective, cheaper, better for you, and better for the environment and reduces plastic pill bottles.
 For prescriptions you do need, try mail order or see if you can buy it in larger supplies so you’re not getting new pill bottles every month.

 - If you can’t raise your own meat, have your butcher wrap it in paper.

 - Learn to can your own produce, or freeze it and use glass.

-- Replace all of your plastic tupperware containers with glass or stainless.
+- Replace all of your plastic tupperware containers as it wears out with glass or stainless.
 Life factory has some great glass options that are covered in silicon to reduce breakage.

 - Nix the plastic pet bowls.
 Your pets don’t need that plastic junk, either.
 Opt for stainless options to avoid breakage.

 There you go.
 This is only 30 ways you can eliminate plastic in your life.
 There are many, many more small steps you can take to eliminate this material that has all but taken over our lives and our planet.
 Use your imagination and think about it when you are shopping.
 Think about “is there a non-plastic alternative for this?”
 I bet there is.
 At the very least, one that uses much, much less plastic.
 We will probably never, ever be completely rid of this material, it’s almost like a virus anymore.
 However, if everyone takes steps to reduce their use of plastic, encourages manufacturers to ditch its overuse, then maybe….
 All it takes is one person to make a difference, be that person for you, your family, and your planet.

 Other Posts to Reduce Use and Live More Sustainably: